-Procedure addresses situations where fire is discovered on school grounds.
+Procedure addresses situations where a fire is discovered on school grounds.
 A quick response situation is very important to prevent injuries and property damage.

-- 1. Upon discovery of fire, signal fire alarm and teachers and staff direct all students out of building and area in a calm and orderly manner. - 2.
+- 1. Upon discovery of fire, signal the fire alarm, and teachers and staff direct all students out of the building and area in a calm and orderly manner. - 2.
 School Administrator immediately initiates Evacuate Building.
-Staff and students evacuate using prescribed routes or other safe routes to assembly/shelter site. - 3.
-Teachers bring student roster and take attendance at assembly/shelter site to account for students.
-Teachers notify Student Care Team of missing students. - 4.
-School Administrator calls 911 and/or GUSD Office at (530) 846-4721.
-Security Staff can also contact District Office. - 5.
-Site Security Team suppresses fires and initiates rescue procedures until local fire department arrives. - 6.
-Site Security Team secures area to prevent unauthorized entry and keeps access roads and gates clear for emergency vehicles. - 7.
-Site Security Team Leader directs fire department to fire and briefs department official on situation. - 8.
-Site Security Team/Plant Supervisor notifies Maintenance and Operations Director or Designee of situation and also informs to contact any affected utility companies to respond. - 9.
-If needed, Director of Transportation or Designee is notified for buses to evacuate students and staff if warranted.
+Staff and students evacuate using prescribed routes or other safe routes to the assembly/shelter site. - 3.
+Teachers bring their student roster and take attendance at assembly/shelter sites to account for students.
+Teachers should use the Catapult EMS system to account for students under their direct supervision.
+Teachers can also notify the Student Care Team of missing students by showing a Green Card= All students present and Red Card= Missing students. - 4.
+The School Administrator calls 911 and/or GUSD Office at (530) 846-4721.
+Security Staff can also contact the District Office. - 5.
+The Site Security Team suppresses fires and initiates rescue procedures until the local fire department arrives.

-- 10. Any affected areas are not reopened until local fire department or appropriate agency provides clearance and School Administration. - 11.
-All fires, regardless of size, which are extinguished by school personnel, require a contact to fire department to indicate "fire is out" and to request fire department to respond for investigation and confirm.
+- 6. The Site Security Team secures the area to prevent unauthorized entry and keeps access roads and gates clear for emergency vehicles. - 7.
+Site Security Team Leader directs the fire department to fire and briefs department officials on the situation. - 8.
+Site Security Team/Plant Supervisor notifies the Maintenance and Operations Director or Designee of the situation and also informs them to contact any affected utility companies to respond. - 9.
+If needed, the Director of Transportation or Designee is notified for buses to evacuate students and staff if warranted. - 10.
+Any affected areas are not reopened until the local fire department or appropriate agency provides clearance and School Administration. - 11.
+All fires, regardless of size, which are extinguished by school personnel, require a contact to the fire department to indicate "fire is out" and to request the fire department to respond for investigation and confirm.